-The DFX-8 is equipped with a language option.
-Currently, only a few languages supported.
-However, be sure to update your gauge firmware often, to check for language additions.
-The steps to select a language are outlined as follows:
+The CMX2-DL is equipped with a language option.
+Currently, the only languages supported are English, Spanish, German, French, Hungarian, Czech, however the list continues to grow.
+Check with Dakota for an updated list.
+The steps to select one of these languages are outlined as follows: